kristenvaccaro/interaction-design/assignments.md

 #### Lectures

-Attending lectures (and participating in discussions and activities) will help you learn more than the readings alone.
+Attending lectures, and participating in discussions and activities, will help you learn more than the readings alone.
 But I recognize that "life happens", so you can earn full credit without attending every single class.
 You should attend 12 lectures and 6 studios for full credit.
 Attendance will be measured using a Google form, so please bring a device (phone, tablet, laptop, watch?, smart glasses???) you can use to respond.

 #### Studios
 You will present your weekly design assignment in your studio each week and receive feedback from your peers.
 The steps of the critique will be: